DanCag/TOPOS_old_old/README.md

 Data
 ----
-* `required_data` contains all necessary files for running TOPOS commands (such as the training matrixes)
+* `required_data` contains all necessary files for running TOPOS commands
-* `playground` contains all the datasets on which we predict TOO in the study
+* `playground` contains all the datasets used in the study
-* `example` is a folder user can use to run some tests
+* `test` is a folder that can be use to run some tests

 Usage
 -----

-The tool comes with three commands:
+The tool comes with four commands:

 - `conversion` allows user to convert gene expression file from RPKM/FPKM to TPM